vicsharp-shibusa/kyna/docs/designs.md

 The `ImportAction` instances inform the `ImportAsync` function what to do to complete the import task.

-Each `IExternalDataImporter` implementation should inherit from `DataImporterBase`, which contains references to `ApiTransactionService` (which writes to the `imports.api_transactions` table) and an `HttpClient` instance, which is responsible for communicating with the third-party API.
+Each `IExternalDataImporter` implementation should inherit from `HttpImporterBase`, which contains references to `ApiTransactionService` (which writes to the `imports.api_transactions` table) and an `HttpClient` instance, which is responsible for communicating with the third-party API.

 ```csharp
 public interface IExternalDataImporter